 - Writing engaging lessons-including lectures, activities, and assignments-for online publication.

 - Creating user-friendly teacher notes and grading rubrics to accompany your lessons.

 - Surfing the Internet for hilarious yet informative humanities content

-- Bachelor’s degree in English, Government, History, or another humanities-based major, with strong academic performance (GPA 3.7+)
+- Master's degree in a humanities subject, or bachelor’s degree with strong academic performance (GPA 3.7+) and teaching experience

 - Familiarity with writing for non-academic audiences and ability to express concepts in an engaging and approachable way

 - An eye for detail and a knack for organization

 - Competency in Microsoft Word

 - Excellent writing and editing skills, including a good sense of humor